GiulianoMonti/recipes-app/README.md

-<strong>paginacion rect spring</strong>
+<strong>recipes using spring and react</strong>
-only testing pagination, no dtos or mapping yet in the backend
+no dtos or mapping yet in the backend just training front

 <div>
 Create Recipe